 Our role is to help train United Way representatives from the local community who evaluate proposals from grant seekers.
 Every application for funding is vetted by these Citizen Review volunteers who live and work in our community.
 The goal is to identify the programs that best align with our work in Basic Needs, Financial Stability, and Health and can demonstrate measurable results in their respective area of focus.

 - Recommend evaluation scores for each program to aid in funding decisions

 How much time does it take?

-The entire process takes approximately 6 hours, including:
+The entire process takes approximately 2 to 3 6-hour days, including:

 - Attending a volunteer training